leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/domain/settings.rst

    Determines the particle simulation method.
 Currently, FLIP is the only option to choose from.

 FLIP Ratio
    How much FLIP velocity to use when updating liquid particle velocities.
 A value of 1.0 will result in a completely FLIP based simulation.
 Completely FLIP based simulations produce more chaotic splashes and are preferable when simulating greater quantities of liquid.
    When using smaller values the behavior will be less turbulent and splashes are more subtle.
    This is optimal when simulating scenes where the liquid is supposed to be on a small scale.

 Particle Radius
    The radius of one liquid particle in grid cells units.
 This value describes how much area is covered by a particle and thus determines how much area around it can be considered as liquid.
    A greater radius will let particles cover more area.
 This will result in more grids cell being tagged as liquid instead of just being empty.

-   Whenever the simulation appears to leak or gain volume in an undesired, unphysical way it is a good idea to adjust this value.
+   Whenever the simulation appears to leak or gain volume in an undesired, non physically accurate way it is a good idea to adjust this value.
 That is, when liquid seems to disappear this value needs to be increased.
    The inverse applies when too much liquid is being produced.

 Particles Maximum
    The maximum number of liquid particles per grid cell.
 During a simulation the number of liquid particles in a cell can fluctuate: Particles can flow into other cells or can get deleted if they move outside the narrow band.
 Resampling will add new particles considering this maximum.

    This value sets the upper threshold of particles per cell.
 It is also a good way to estimate how many particles there can be in your simulation (one needs to take grid resolution into account too).